-Not sure which eCommerce platform is right for your business?
+Not sure which eCommerce platform is best for your business?
 With all the information that’s out there, it’s a pretty tough choice to make.
 But there’s no need to worry...we’re here to help.

-Straight out the box, both Magento and BigCommerce will meet more than your basic eCommerce platform needs.
+Straight out of the box, both Magento and BigCommerce will meet more than just your most basic eCommerce platform needs.
 You’ll be able to customize your theme, create checkout pages, manage products, perform email marketing, and much more.

-While they overlap in several ways, they each offer their own special capabilities as well, so you’ll want to make sure your platform’s unique features align with your specific needs.
+While Magento and BigCommerce overlap in several ways, they each offer their own special capabilities, as well.
+So, you’ll want to make sure your platform’s unique features align with your business's specific needs.

-A fundamental difference between Magento and BigCommerce is their software.
+One of the most fundamental differences between Magento and BigCommerce is their actual software.

 PaaS isa development and deployment environment in the cloud.
 Resources are available to deliver anything from simple cloud-based apps to advanced cloud-enabled enterprise applications.

-SaaS on the other hand is the licensing of software and a delivery model where this license is on a subscription basis and is centrally hosted.
+On the other hand, SaaS is the licensing of software and a delivery model where this license is on a subscription basis and is centrally hosted.

 Magento gives merchants an open source framework to work with, which gives you a ton of control over your store’s design and functionality.
 You’ll be able to build your store from the ground up and design your own apps and extensions, which makes Magento perfect if you’re in need of complex, highly-customized solutions.